 What it costs to search the registers

 The fee for a search of the England & Wales Register is £4 per section - you just choose the sections which will help you.
 You can easily search across multiple sections or registers if you need to (e.g. if a limited company operates in both Scotland and England).
 There are discounts for doing so.
-Two searches cost £8, three or more cost £10.
+Two sections cost £8, three or more cost £10.

 Please note that searches against limited companies covering more than one jurisdiction may produce search results relating to different companies (e.g. ABC Ltd may be registered in England and Wales whereas a different ABC Limited may be registered in Jersey)

 For organisations carrying out regular searches, an account may be opened with Trust Online.